-CardFellow works directly with two acquirers (TSYS and First Data) as well as multiple ISOs.
-If you sign up with TSYS or First Data through CardFellow, they will be your only “processor,” as they are the acquirer.
+CardFellow works with acquirers and ISOs.
+If you sign up with TSYS through CardFellow, for example, they will be your only “processor,” as they are the acquirer.
 If you sign up with an ISO, you’ll work with that ISO primarily, but may occasionally work with the acquirer if you want access to the acquirer’s business portal for chargeback tracking.

 It’s important to note that many processors offer assistance for fighting chargebacks.
 Additionally, many businesses don’t regularly deal with chargebacks, and may not need to seek out a processor specifically known for helping with chargebacks.
 Businesses with traditionally low chargeback rates include dental practices, doctors’ offices, restaurants, and other brick-and-mortar businesses that sell tangible goods.

 On the flip side, ecommerce retailers and industries with pay-ahead or subscription payments are likely to experience higher chargebacks.
 That includes businesses like travel agencies, software as a service, gyms, dating websites, and more.

 When considering processors, chargeback prevention and anti-fraud tools may be more important than the chargeback response process.
 However, if you know that you receive chargebacks that you’ll want to fight or if you’re frustrated with your current processor’s chargeback resolution process, here are some options to consider.

 We’ve compiled a list of processors with whom we have direct experience and who offer certified quotes through the CardFellow system.
 That means that they’re bound by CardFellow’s rules, including a dedicated rep that works with CardFellow clients.

 While there’s no guarantee you’ll win chargebacks, working with processors that have good notification systems and customer service assistance in place can help.